 To figure out how to improve in math, start with the basics.
 It’s important to have a clear and solid grasp of the fundamentals before jumping to the next topic.
-Students must have a strong command over basic arithmetic functions to effectively tackle problems suited to their grade level.
+Students must have a strong command over basic arithmetic functions to tackle problems suited to their grade level effectively.

 If your child or student wants to master multiplication, they should have a solid conceptual grasp of addition and subtraction.
 If they’re going to master square numbers and roots, they ought to have a clear command over multiplication and division.

-Ensuring focus on understanding the fundamentals can go a long way in helping students manage the complexities of the subject.
+Ensuring focus on understanding the fundamentals can go a long way in helping students manage the subject’s complexities.
 On that note, ensure that your student or child does not skip topics they find overwhelming or challenging and jump to another one.
 This momentary escape can prove counterintuitive and restrict progress with other mathematical topics.